pip-services/pip-services-docs/content/en/net/messaging/queues/memory_message_queue.md

 > `public override` void EndListen(string correlationId)

-- **correlationId**: string - (optional) transaction id to trace execution through a call chain.
+- **correlationId**: string - (optional) transaction id to trace execution through the call chain.

 #### IsOpen
-Checks if the component is opened.
+Checks if the component is open.

 > `public override` bool IsOpen()

-- **returns**: bool - True if the component is open and False otherwise.
+- **returns**: bool - true if the component is open and false otherwise.

 #### ListenAsync